 The ISO20022 client represents the core information you need to send or receive structured ISO20022 messages correctly.
 We need to define the initiating party, ourselves, including the bank information from which we are sending the payment from.

-Step 3: Create a SWIFT Payment Initiation Message
+Step 3: Create a SEPA Payment Initiation Message

-To send a SWIFT wire payment using iso20022.js, we need to create a creditPaymentInitiation object, which represents a payment initiation (PAIN) file.
+To send a SEPA payment using iso20022.js, we need to create a creditPaymentInitiation object, which represents a payment initiation (PAIN) file.

 paymentInstructions: [{